 Located in a little northwest Connecticut town called Litchfield, you will find JP Farm Animal Sanctuary, an organization dedicated to rescuing and helping farm animals.
 The sanctuary is home to animals like Belle, a Scottish Highlander cow who is a loyal protector to those she loves; a pig named DJ, who came from a college Agriculture program and was supposed to be slaughtered but now lives out his life at the sanctuary; chickens Victor and Ava, who enjoy eating grapes, sunflower seeds, and lettuce; as well as so many others.
 JP Farm Animal Sanctuary is a safe place for animals like pigs, chickens, and cows to live out their lives free from human exploitation.
 You can get involved by sponsoring an animal and signing up for their newsletter to stay informed on stories, get updates about the rescued animals, and learn more about vegan eating!

 The sanctuary is open to visitors and takes volunteers, although it may vary due to COVID-19.
-If you’d like to get involved, you can email them at [email protected] for more information, or follow them on Facebook!
-You can also donate to them here!
+If you’d like to get involved, you can email them at email@example.com for more information, or follow them on Facebook!
+You can also Donate to them here!

 2. Animal Haven of Asheville

-Located in Asheville, the beautiful mountain town of North Carolina, you will find the Animal Haven of Asheville, an animal welfare organization and 10-acre animal sanctuary.
+Located in Asheville, the beautiful mountain town of North Carolina, you will find the Animal Haven of Asheville, an animal welfare organization, and a 10-acre animal sanctuary.
 Animal Haven of Asheville rescues and rehabilitates not only cats and dogs, but farm animals as well, including cows, goats, chickens, pigs, and more.
 In addition to providing food, shelter, and veterinary care to homeless and abused animals, they also provide a lifetime home for those who are not adopted.
-They offer a humane education program for all ages, and are open for volunteers.
+They offer a humane education program for all ages and are open for volunteers.

 3. Farm Sanctuary